 \subsubsection{Evaluation Task}

-Personalized fashion recommendation, including product recommendation (reviewed in Section~\ref{sec:personalized_rec}) and outfit recommendation (reviewed in Section~\ref{sec:outfit_rec}) is usually evaluated with the personalized ranking task.
+Personalized fashion recommendation, including product recommendation (Section~\ref{sec:personalized_rec}) and outfit recommendation (Section~\ref{sec:outfit_rec}) is usually evaluated with the personalized ranking task.
 Specifically, given a user, the target is to predict an item for him/her, which is exactly the same as in the personalized recommendation in the general domain.
-In comparison, there are more evaluation tasks for complementary/outfit recommendation (reviewed in Section~\ref{sec:compatibility_model} and \ref{sec:outfit_rec}).
-As shown in Figure.~\ref{fig:comp_eval}, the most common evaluations in literature are (a) pairwise complementary recommendation (PCR), (b) Fill in the blank (FITB)~\cite{han2017learning}, and (c) Outfit compatibility prediction (OP).
-PCR requires predicting the most compatible item(s) for ONE given item (shown in Fig.~\ref{fig:comp_eval} (a)) while the other two are for the evaluation of outfit compatibility modeling.
-Specifically, FITB needs to predict the right item from multiple choices (usually four) to complete the outfit with one item missing (shown in Fig.~\ref{fig:comp_eval} (b)).
+In comparison, there are more evaluation tasks for complementary/outfit recommendation (Section~\ref{sec:compatibility_model} and \ref{sec:outfit_rec}).
+As shown in Fig.~\ref{fig:comp_eval}, the most common evaluations in literature are (a) pairwise complementary recommendation (PCR), (b) Fill-In-The-Blank (FITB)~\cite{han2017learning}, and (c) Outfit compatibility Prediction (OP).
+PCR requires predicting the most compatible item(s) for a given item (Fig.~\ref{fig:comp_eval} (a)) while the other two are for the evaluation of outfit compatibility modeling.
+Specifically, FITB needs to predict the right item from multiple choices (usually four) to complete the outfit with one item missing (Fig.~\ref{fig:comp_eval} (b)).
 The right item means the one that is most compatible with the given items in the outfit.
 This is a practical scenario in real life when people want to pick a single item to complete their look.
-Another task, the OP, aims to score a given set of fashion items according to the overall compatibility level to tell if they make a good outfit (shown in Fig.~\ref{fig:comp_eval} (c)).
+Another task, the OP, aims to score a given set of fashion items according to the overall compatibility level to tell if they make a good outfit (Fig.~\ref{fig:comp_eval} (c)).